Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: From operators to complex query plans

 \subsection{Sequences of joins}

 A key advantage of Modularis is that, once we have the original join algorithm, it is straightforward to extend the plan to run sequences of joins.
-None of the work to date on high performance joins on multi-core or over RDMA has ever addressed this basic design due to the complexity of modifying the highly tuned operators.
+None of the work to date on high-performance joins on \mbox{multi-core} CPUs or over RDMA has ever addressed this design due to the complexity of modifying the highly tuned operators.
 For a cascade of $N$ joins, the output of the $n-1$-th join is joined with the $n$-th relation, where $n = 1, \dots, N$.
-Therefore, in the original plan of Figure~\ref{fig:modular_join}, after the \texttt{RowScan} operator, we should return the new data to the \texttt{LocalHistogram} and \texttt{MpiExchange} operators.
+Therefore, in the original plan of Figure~\ref{fig:modular_join}, after the \texttt{RowScan} operator, we return the new data to the \texttt{LocalHistogram} and \texttt{MpiExchange} operators.
 On the other side, another upstream operator returns tuples that go through the network partitioning phase.
 This pattern is repeated on one side of the corresponding join for each output and on the other side for the corresponding new relation, until all of the $N$ joins are performed.

-However, if all the joins are on the same attribute and the relations fit in main memory, we can apply the following optimization: We can perform the network partitioning of all relations in the beginning, instead of reshuffling the output of every join through the network.
-This way, for a cascade of $N$ joins we shuffle through the network $N+1$ instead of $2\cdot N$ relations.
-We show our optimization for a sequence of two joins in Figure~\ref{fig:complex_sequences}, where instead of shuffling four relations through the network, namely $R$, $S$, $T$ and the output of $R\bowtie S$, we shuffle only $R$, $S$, and $T$.
+However, if all the joins are on the same attribute \begin{revision} (i.e., the attribute $y$ in Figure~\ref{fig:complex_sequences}) \end{revision} and the relations fit in main memory, we can apply the following optimization: We network-partition all relations at the beginning instead of reshuffling the output of every join through the network. \begin{revision} This is possible since we execute the output of the first join again on the attribute $y$, and therefore we can pre-partition all the relations from the beginning of the query instead of waiting for the result of each join \end{revision}.
+This way, for a cascade of $N$ joins, we shuffle through the network $N+1$ instead of $2N$ relations.
+We show our optimization for a sequence of two joins in Figure~\ref{fig:complex_sequences}, where instead of shuffling four relations through the network, namely $R$, $S$, $T$, and the output of $R\bowtie S$, we shuffle only $R$, $S$, and $T$. \begin{revision}For conciseness, we depict with the operator \texttt{EX} the chain of a LocalHistogram, MPI Histogram, and MPI Exchange operators.\end{revision}